At least 41 have been killed in a suspected rebel attack on a Ugandan school

 Winnie Kiiza, an influential political leader and a former lawmaker from the region, condemned the "cowardly attack" on Twitter.
 She said "attacks on schools are unacceptable and are a grave violation of children's rights," adding that schools should always be "a safe place for every student."

 The ADF has been accused of launching many attacks in recent years targeting civilians in remote parts of eastern Congo.
-The shadowy group rarely claims responsibility for attacks.
+It rarely claims responsibility for attacks.

 The ADF has long opposed the rule of Ugandan President Yoweri Museveni, a U.S. security ally who has held power in this East African country since 1986.